Kenneth A. Bouche

 Over three decades, Ken Bouche has established a career as an executive leader and senior advisor at the forefront of applying best practices in management, government, technology, information sharing and intelligence to the highly specialized needs of the law enforcement, homeland security and justice communities.

-Today he serves as Hillard Heintze’s Chief Operating Officer, overseeing the day-to-day activities of the firm and the alignment of its resources, expertise and capabilities with the evolving needs of clients.
+Today he serves as Service Line Leader for Jensen Hughes, the day-to-day activities of Hillard Heintze and the alignment of its resources, expertise and capabilities with the evolving needs of clients.

 In addition to his executive responsibilities, Bouche leads the firm’s focus in several areas: (1) implementing best practices in management, leadership, strategy and planning with both corporate and government clients; (2) helping the firm’s commercial clients and partners align their security and investigative strategies with their business strategies to improve efficiencies and effective corporate risk mitigation; (3) assisting corporate clients in understanding the social media landscape with respect to risks and threats; and (4) helping government clients understand and embrace strategic information-sharing opportunities to advance their missions, understand trends, prevent crime and counter the risks of terrorism.